David Hughes (Hertfordshire cricketer)

 David Hughes (born Nicholas David Hughes on 6 July 1978) was an Irish cricketer.
 He was a right-handed batsman and right-arm medium-pace bowler who played for Hertfordshire.
 He was born in Dublin.

 Hughes, who made a single appearance for Hampshire Second XI in 1997, and two appearances in 1999 for Surrey Second XI, made his only List A appearance during the 2000 NatWest Trophy, against Cambridgeshire.
 From the opening order, Hughes scored a duck with the bat, and took bowling figures of 0-34.

+After his playing career, Hughes worked as Head of Cricket at Bishop's Stortford College.